 The current standard practice is to diagnose Alzheimer’s as a syndrome, meaning physicians base their diagnosis on the clinical consequences of the disease (i.e., the symptoms).
 But research shows that 20 years or more before symptoms appear, the brain changes that are associated with Alzheimer’s disease begin15.
 And, according to The Lancet Neurology, dementia could be prevented or delayed for 40% of patients – the key is early detection and intervention16.

 The FINGER Study was the first randomized controlled trial showing that it’s possible to prevent cognitive decline using a multi-domain lifestyle intervention17.
 Results highlight the value of addressing multiple dementia risk factors (like dietary changes, exercise, cognitive training, and vascular risk monitoring) as a strategy to protect brain health, promote overall health and functioning, and reduce the risk of developing new chronic diseases.

 Historically, physicians have been limited by the tools available to detect early signs of cognitive changes.
-The eVox System helps rectify that.
+The Evoke System helps rectify that.
 Functional biomarkers measured by computational EEG and event-related potentials give insight to how the brain itself is working and are detectable even prior to symptom onset3,18.
-Measuring these biomarkers with the eVox Brain Health System assists physicians in the identification of at-risk patients so that appropriate treatment interventions may be implemented before it’s too late.
+Measuring these biomarkers with the Evoke System assists physicians in the identification of at-risk patients so that appropriate treatment interventions may be implemented before it’s too late.